LoginRadius/docs/content/blog/get-started-node-js/index.md

 ## Run and See Result

-- Run the API Server by executing the following command in command line:
+- Run the API Server by executing the following command in the command line:
   [`node server.js`]

 - Open your Auth Page(IDX) registration URL `https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=register&return_url=<Return URL>`.
 It will display the following screen:

   ![alt_text](../../assets/blog-common/login-register.png "image_tooltip")

 - Register a user here and then log in.
-Upon successful login, it will redirect you to the return url with access token.
-In response, you will get user profile in json format.
-The following displays a sample json response:
+Upon successful login, it will redirect you to the return url with the access token.
+In response, you will get a user profile in JSON format.
+The following displays a sample JSON response:

   ![alt_text](../../assets/blog-common/jsonresponse.png "image_tooltip")